LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/NaturalLanguageUnderstanding/external-rasa-based-nlu-engine.md

 2. Locate the domain list in the Intent Manager dashboard.
 3. Select the name of the relevant domain, and then select **Build** from the menu that appears.
 4. On the **Intents** page, click **Train** in the upper-right corner.

+    (If you haven't updated the training data in the domain, i.e., made changes to the intents, their training phrases, or the entities, the **Train** button is disabled.)

     To refresh the page and check on progress, click <img style="width:25px" src="img/ConvoBuilder/icon_trainRefresh.png"> (Refresh icon) in the **Training Status** column.